tommac08/docsv2/sources/index.md

 - You haven't enabled private repositories in your Shippable account.
 Go to [Account Settings](account_settings.md) and in the **GitHub Identity** section, click on the **Private Repos OFF** icon.
 This is a one-way toggle button to turn on Private Repos for your GitHub account.
 - Your account hasn't yet been synced with the latest permissions from GitHub.
 To force sync your account, go to your Account Settings and click on the `Force Sync` icon next to your Account Id.
--  You're a Bitbucket user and you have mercurial repositories.
-We do not support mercurial at this time, so you will need to convert them to git or use another platform for CI/CD.
+-  You're a Bitbucket user and you have Mercurial repositories.
+We do not support Mercurial at this time, so you will need to convert them to git or use another platform for CI/CD.

 Visit our [FAQ Page](faq.md) for answers to more frequently asked questions.